-Discussion in 'Health News and Research unrelated to ME/CFS' started by Alvin, Jun 27, 2018.
+Discussion in 'Other health news and research' started by Alvin, Jun 27, 2018.

 I think that's appalling!